-Snoring and sleep apnea are often the result of sleep related breathing abnormalities related to upper airway resistance which may be correctable by Dr. Tregaskes.
+Snoring and sleep apnea are often the result of sleep related breathing abnormalities related to upper airway resistance which may be correctable by our doctors.
 These sleep disorders are linked to hypertension, coronary artery disease, stroke and even death.
-Dr. Tregaskes will use diagnostic equipment to assess whether there is restriction in your nasal passages and airway.
+Dr. Tregaskes and Dr. Mesa will use diagnostic equipment to assess whether there is restriction in your nasal passages and airway.

 Obstructive Sleep Apnea (OSA): Obstructive Sleep Apnea is the most common type of sleep apnea.
 OSA is caused by an obstruction in the airway, which actually stops the air flow in the nose and mouth.
 Throat and abdominal breathing continue normally.
 Obstructive Sleep Apnea is commonly accompanied by snoring and causes the sleeper to wake up, gasping or snorting, and then go back to sleep again.